NOC Tools and Software in 2024: An Operational Perspective

 4. Reporting

 Reporting has two primary functions in the NOC.
-One is to understand how the NOC is operating to better manage its components (tools, staff, and processes) for day-to-day operations and to understand trends for mid to long-term planning.
-The second is to identify patterns that point to chronic issues so teams can conduct long-term problem management to fix them.
+One is to understand how the NOC operates to better manage its components (tools, staff, and processes) for day-to-day operations and to understand mid- to long-term planning trends.
+The second is to identify patterns that point to chronic issues so teams can manage long-term problems to fix them.

-To get reporting robust enough to achieve both of these goals well, two important components have to be in place.
+Two important components have to be in place to make reporting robust enough to achieve both of these goals well.
 One is the backend, which consists of the data lake and the data warehouse.
-The front end must consist of a visualization component and a data exploration component.
+The front end must consist of visualization and data exploration components.

 Power BI and Tableau